 Business and finance

-If your profession isn't mentioned above or you require more comprehensive information then visit Careers New Zealand.
+If your profession isn't mentioned above or you require more comprehensive information about jobs in New Zealand, visit Careers New Zealand.

 Skill shortage lists

 Some skills are in chronically short supply, and Immigration New Zealand has lists of skill shortages.

 If you are offered a job in New Zealand which appears on a skill shortage list and you have the qualifications and experience to match, getting a work and residence visa will be easier.
 This is because the Government has identified that employers need to recruit people from overseas to help meet demand for your skills.

 Balance business with pleasure

 Imagine a place where you can work to the highest professional standards, then in half an hour or less be away from it all relaxing on a beach, hiking through beautiful native bush, pounding down a mountain bike track or just chilling with family and friends in your back garden over a fine New Zealand wine.

 That’s what you can look forward to when you bring your skills to New Zealand.